AdrianMarasigan/Software-Engineering-Learnings/Mini-Projects/Floppy Bird Clone/README.md

 5. Game Over: The game ends when the bird crashes into the ground or one of the pipes.

 6. Restart the Game: To restart the game, press Spacebar or Up Arrow Key again.

-Some terms to be aware of in the file:
-blit: stands for "block transfer" and refers to the process of copying one image (or portion of an image) onto another.